uiuc-kang-lab/agentic-benchmarks/benchmarks/webarena/README.md

 export HOMEPAGE="<your_homepage_domain>:4399" # this is a placeholder
 ```

-# download the agent trajectories
+# Download the agent trajectories
 ```bash
 gdown 1yXr8LkFImvDaPW7TnDFI_12ZthVEn4oJ
 ```